WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 var x = 10;
 config var numthreads = 2;
 writeln('This is the main thread: x = ', x);
-coforall taskid in 1..numthreads do {
+coforall threadid in 1..numthreads do {
-  var count = taskid**2;
+  var count = threadid**2;
-  writeln('this is thread ', taskid, ': my value of count is ', count, ' and x is ', x);
+  writeln('this is thread ', threadid, ': my value of count is ', count, ' and x is ', x);
 }
 writeln('This message will not appear until all threads are done ...');
 ```